3D printing in the biomedical field (Munich)

 Participants were then divided into three groups and had the opportunity to discuss challenges and expectations for responsible innovation, but also to reflect on what action could foster this approach.
 In the final breakout session of the first day, they already produced many concrete ideas for a tool through the fast prototyping approach.
 This led to eight proposals that were presented at the end of the day.

-The second day started with a gallery walk, where participants reviewed and vote their favorite tools.
+The second day started with a gallery walk, where participants reviewed and vote their favourite tools.
 The three preferred ideas when then further developed during the breakout sessions and the physical prototypes were presented at the end of the morning.